Madagascar

 Since 1990, Conservation International-Madagascar has supported local communities in their efforts to responsibly and sustainably care for nature.

 The team is working to conserve nearly 700,000 hectares of the last remaining tropical forests in the Ankeniheny-Zahamena and Ambositra-Vondrozo forest corridors.
-This includes working to prevent further deforestation in both corridors, implementing sustainable agricultural practices to reduce soil erosion and establishing protections for the forests' unique biodiversity — including Madagascar's endangered lemurs.
+This includes working to prevent further deforestation in both corridors, implementing sustainable agricultural practices to reduce soil erosion and establishing habitat protections for endangered lemurs and other wildlife.

 When nature thrives, people thrive.
-That's why Conservation International-Madagascar is committed to the preservation and sustainable management of Madagascar's vital lands and seas.
+That's why Conservation International-Madagascar is committed to the conservation and sustainable management of Madagascar's vital lands and seas.

 Highlight project